Liu Xiaobo: Early life and work

 In 1986, Liu started his doctoral study program and published his literary critiques in various magazines.
 He became renowned as a "dark horse" for his radical opinions and scathing comments on the official doctrines and establishments.
 Opinions such as these shocked both literary and ideological circles, and his influence on Chinese intellectuals was dubbed the "Liu Xiaobo Shock" or the "Liu Xiaobo Phenomenon".
 In 1987, his first book, Criticism of the Choice: Dialogs with Li Zehou, was published and became a nonfiction bestseller.
 It comprehensively criticized the Chinese tradition of Confucianism, and posed a frank challenge to Li Zehou, a rising ideological star who had a strong influence on contemporaneous young intellectuals in China.

 In June 1988, Liu received a PhD in literature.
 His doctoral thesis, Esthetic and Human Freedom, passed the examination unanimously and was published as his second book.
 That same year he became a lecturer at the same department.
 He soon became a visiting scholar at several universities, including Columbia University, the University of Oslo, and the University of Hawaii.
 During the 1989 Tiananmen Square protests, Liu was in the United States but he decided to return to China to join the movement.
-He was later named one of the "four junzis of Tiananmen Square" for persuading students to leave the square and thus saving hundreds of lives.
-That year also saw the publication of his third book, The Fog of Metaphysics, a comprehensive review of Western philosophies.
+He was later named one of the "four junzis of Tiananmen Square" for launching a hunger strike in support of the students.
+He also helped broker a peaceful exit for students remaining in the square.
+That year also saw the publication of his third book, The Fog of Metaphysics, a comprehensive review of Western philosophy.
 Soon, all of his works were banned in China.